-I could say, like everyone else does, that you can’t optimize for BERT.
+We could say, like everyone else does, that you can’t optimize for BERT.
 But you can, and it’s simple.
-Make great content that is simple to understand, grammatically correct, and answers any questions that users may have, and do it better than anyone else.
-If you’re already doing this, keep it up!
+Create great content that is simple to understand, grammatically correct, and answers any questions that users may have, and do it better than anyone else.
+If you’re already doing that, keep it up!

 This addition to Google Search was implemented not only to better understand how users search, but also to better understand your website’s content and topics.
 In turn, it will appropriately match your content to the users search intent at a higher accuracy.

 Search engines are still in their infant stages and have a long way to go.
 For example, search will continue to move more or entirely to voice, which is why natural language understanding is so important.
 These models and practices will also help with non-search related fields, which will change the world.

 How Will BERT Impact the Future?